-Safe driving is an important discussion regardless of age.
-Yet, it is even more important when it comes to elderly drivers.
+Can elderly drivers be trusted on the road?
 Accidents begin to occur more frequently the older we get, and many parts of the aging process put us at a higher risk.
 Driving may not seem as easy as it once was for you or a loved one.
 As a result, it may be time to start considering alternative transportation options.

 Statistics, Numbers, and Trends

 The risk of accidents increases with age, namely at age 75 and older.
 However, the types of accidents differ.
-Elderly drivers are more likely to get into crashes.
-But those accidents are less likely to be related to things like driving intoxicated, driving at night or speeding.
+Aging adults are more likely to get into crashes.
+But those accidents are less likely to be related to things like operating the vehicle while intoxicated, driving at night or speeding.